China central bank pushes on with Italy stake acquisitions

 These purchases, which involve a number of Chinese players, have increasingly grown in size and importance.

-In one of the biggest deals this year, Italy's state lender Cassa Depositi e Prestiti last month entered an agreement with China's State Grid to sell a 35 percent of energy grid holding company CDP Reti for at least 2.1 billion euros (1.66 billion pounds).
+In one of the biggest deals this year, Italy's state lender Cassa Depositi e Prestiti last month entered an agreement with China's State Grid to sell a 35 percent of energy grid holding company CDP Reti for at least 2.1 billion euros ($2.8 billion).

 In May, Shanghai Electric Group (601727.SS) agreed to buy a 40 percent stake in power engineering company Ansaldo Energia from Italian state fund FSI in a deal worth 400 million euros

-"Italy is currently an attractive investment centre," said Alessandro Daffina, Chief Executive Officer of Rothschild Italy.
+"Italy is currently an attractive investment center," said Alessandro Daffina, Chief Executive Officer of Rothschild Italy.

 "Chinese investors see it as an ideal gateway to the European market.
 They also value Italy's reputation, expertise and the quality of its products in sectors ranging from luxury goods to technology, " said Daffina, who was one of the adviser on the Ansaldo Energia deal.